subvertnormality/mosaic/README.md

 ### Note editor

-Dive into the harmony and melody of your rhythmic creations with the note editor.
+Set the harmony and melody of your rhythmic creations with the note editor.

 This space displays 16 steps at a glance.
-Active trigs appear as soft-glowing vertical bars while the foundational root note lies in a subtle horizontal line.
+Active trigs appear as soft-glowing vertical bars while the  root note lies in a subtle horizontal line.
 The notes you've actively chosen glow brightly.
 To pick a note for any of the 16 steps, just press.
 The gentle flicker on the top row indicates the currently chosen pattern.
 If you wish to explore a different pattern, press and hold on this top row.

 Remember, each note you select links back to the root of the scale you're working within.
+The scale is applied to the channel, not the pattern.
+You must start to think about your patterns as being disconnected from each channel.
+This is why we say _Patterning_ is an intentioned generative sequencer.
+Expect happy accidents.
+The channel grid viewer on the norns screen can help you here.

 ![Note select](/designs/Images/note_editor_note_selector.png)